All comparisonsNote-taking apps

 Google Keep

-Evernote fails first because notebooks and tagging must be understood before writing.
+Evernote fails first because it breaks when notebooks and tagging must be understood before writing.

 Verdict